sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

 examples on how to format your documentation, so you could use them as a guide.

--  A one-sentence description of the function, followed by a blank line.
+-  A one-sentence description of the function, followed by a blank line and ending in a period.
+It prescribes the function or method's effect as a command ("Do this", "Return that"), not as a description; e.g. don't write "Returns the pathname ..."

 -  An INPUT and an OUTPUT block for input and output arguments (see below for format).
 The type names should be descriptive, but do not